 Every existence has a cause to be here.

-When there is no life exists, Yoga has no reason to exist.
-When there is life, there is Yoga.
+If there's no mind perception of suffering, there's no cause for yoga to exist.
+When there is mind perception of suffering, there is yoga.
 Wisdom exists because there is ignorance.
 When there is no ignorance, there is no need for us to look for wisdom.
 We are the embodiment of wisdom if there is no ignorance.

 We are looking to become enlightened because we feel suffering under the selfless impermanent existence of this body and the modification of the mind, we feel being not free in this worldly life existence.
 We want to be free from suffering, or to be in a state where there is only peace and happiness.

-When the mind realizes non-separateness or oneness, being free from duality, it will not perceive the body and the world of selfless impermanent names and forms as a form of suffering.
-This mind has transcended the term of suffering, there is no longer a need for him to look for a way out.
+When the mind realizes non-separateness or oneness, being free from duality, it will not perceive the limited body and the world of selfless impermanent names and forms as a form of suffering.
+This mind has transcended the term of suffering, and hence, there is no longer a need for this mind to look for a way out.

-He will observe the world as it is without interfere the law of nature.
-He remains calm even though the world is in a mess.
+This mind will observe the world as it is without interfering with the law of nature.
+It remains calm even though the world is chaotic.

-There is no difference between something so called positive and negative because at the same time there are some negative elements in positive thing, while something negative is having positive elements in it.
-Such as something that we called ‘good’ only exist if there is a counteract ‘bad’, to show that ‘this is something good’ because ‘that is bad’, or vice versa.
+There is no difference between something so called positive and negative because both positive and negative are selfless and impermanent.
+Something that we called ‘good’ exist only if there is something ‘bad’, to show that ‘this is something good’ and ‘that is something bad’, and vice versa.

-Everything, regardless of good or bad quality, has to go through the same process of formation and destruction.
-Thus everything is the same, no differences and non dualism.
-If we understood this, we will have no sense of superiority or inferiority, and we will let go all the judgments, criticisms, and comparisons which are the common habits of everyone under the influence of ignorance.
+Everything, regardless of good or bad quality, has to go through the same process of formation and disintegration.
+Thus everything is the same, no difference and non-dualism.
+If we understood this, we will have no sense of superiority or inferiority, and we will let go all the judgments, criticisms and comparisons, which are the common habits of everyone under the influence of ignorance.